 Alt tag – manual testing

 During manual testing, test cases are executed manually without any help of tools or scripts.
 It involves test planning, test deployment, result analysis, test execution, bug tracking and reporting tools.
-It provides low accuracy as compared to the automation testing.
-It is difficult to conduct regression testing in manual testing.
+Also provides low accuracy as compared to the automation testing.
+Difficult to conduct regression testing in manual testing.
 The chances of errors or defects are higher in case of manual testing and it is a time-consuming process.
 Thus, manual testing is a favourable option for only small projects.

 However, manual testing can be used in:

 Ad hoc testing